The wafted smell of jasmines,

 In her braid.

-How his father brought them
+How his father brought her wreaths

 How even she herself,